Truck Accident Caused by a Drunk Truck Driver

 Evidence might include witness testimonies and pictures of your injuries and the accident scene.
 Testimony from medical professionals and accident re-creation specialists is also helpful in proving liability.
 This is especially helpful in crashes as devastating as those with drunk drivers, where victims are so injured they might not remember what happened.

 Trucking accidents are devastating.
 It can be overwhelming trying to recover from serious injuries.
 Dealing with an uncooperative insurance company can be stressful at the time when you don’t need added stress.
 However, you don’t have to go through this alone.
-If you’ve been injured in an accident with a drunk truck driver in Milwaukee or elsewhere in Virginia, the attorney at Kendall Law Firm will make sure your legal rights are protected.
+If you’ve been injured in an accident with a drunk truck driver in Charlottesville or elsewhere in Virginia, the attorney at Kendall Law Firm will make sure your legal rights are protected.